akoen/portfolio/content/posts/privacy/index.md

 - [The Datafication of Employment](https://tcf.org/content/report/datafication-employment-surveillance-capitalism-shaping-workers-futures-without-knowledge/#easy-footnote-bottom-17) is an incredibly well-written paper on the use of "people analytics" algorithms in hiring and compensation decisions.

-- Anything written by the [Electronic Frontier Foundation](https://www.eff.org/), a bastion of light in a backwards world.
+- Anything written by the [Electronic Frontier Foundation](https://www.eff.org/), a bastion of light in a backward world.